 Marc has been active in numerous community and civic organizations.
 In 2010, he was honored with the VV Anderson Award for Community Service by the Anderson Center for Autism.
 In 2011, Astor Services for Children and Families presented him with the Louise Marillac Public Service Award in recognition of the work he has done on behalf of children and families in the community.
 In 2014, Marc received the Champion for Elder Rights and Safety Award from the Coalition on Elder Abuse in Dutchess County.
 In 2015, he was honored for outstanding leadership by the Mid-Hudson Chapter of the American Red Cross, and was named the Distinguished Citizen of the Year by the Boy Scouts of America, Hudson Valley Council.
 The New York State Rehabilitation Association honored Marc as the 2016 Public Official of the Year, and Taconic Resources for Independence recognized him for his successful “ThinkDIFFERENTLY” efforts at the organization’s 30th anniversary celebration.
 He was also honored with the 2017 Catherine Seeberger Citizenship Award by The Arc of Dutchess.

 Molinaro is a graduate of Dutchess Community College, where he earned a Dutchess United Educators award, and the PACE Land Use Law Center Community Leadership Alliance.
 He has been recognized by the Greater Southern Dutchess Chamber of Commerce and “Capitol” news publication as one of their first “Forty under Forty” leaders.
 The Albany Times Union cited him as one of Albany’s “True Reformers,” the Hudson Register Star recognized him as a “strong advocate,” and the Poughkeepsie Journal called Molinaro a “voice of reason."
-Hudson Valley Magazine readers have voted Molinaro “Best Politician” in the Hudson Valley region for six consecutive years (2012-17).
+Hudson Valley Magazine readers have voted Molinaro “Best Politician” in the Hudson Valley region seven times.

 County Executive Molinaro lives in Red Hook with his wife Corinne and children Abigail, Jack, Eli, and Theo.